 - 1. Copy the log files and related pointer files <log file name>.log to \$FWDIR/log.
 Copy the files to the Log Server that sends logs to the SmartEvent Server. - 2.
 Optional: Do an Offline Work for Correlated Events procedure for each log file.
-This procedure is done to run the log files through the Correlation Unit for correlation analysis according to the Event Policy (defined in SmartEvent GUI client).
+This procedure is done to run the log files through the Correlation Unit for correlation analysis

-To run SmartEvent offline jobs for multiple log files, see: sk98894.
+To run SmartEvent offline jobs for multiple log files, see sk98894.

-Offline Work For Correlated Events
+Offline Work for Correlated Events